Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Registration fees

-• If a child tests positive for elevated blood lead levels, it triggers a mandatory assessment of the property and 90-day remediation deadline
+• If a child tests positive for elevated blood lead levels, the property gets a mandatory assessment and a 90-day remediation deadline

-• Your liability as a property owner has not changed
+• Your liability as a property owner (unchanged)

 Phase Deadlines (Still Active)